SilvioWeging/kASA/README.md

 * `make`

 ### macOS

+kASA is not yet working on the ARM64 architecture of the M1!

 If you have Clang with LLVM installed (check with `clang --version`, is usually included in Xcode) do the same as above (Linux).